daboigbae/react-native-component-lib/README.md

 If your android app runs, but it can't connect to the react native server
 - Run `adb reverse tcp:8081 tcp:8081` then try running the app again

+#### Integration Guide

+To use this component lib inside your project

+1. make sure you are part of the `@digital-art-dealers` on NPM
+2. run `npm login` on your terminal to authenticate your NPM credentials
+2. run `yarn add @digital-art-dealers/react-native-component-lib` in your project